Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: Ribbon Hopf algebra structure on Uhsl2

 Now \(\K^{2n}\) and \(e^{-\frac{h}{4} \H^2}\) commute and, by Lemma~\ref{L:calcUhSL2}\eqref{L:calcUhSL2.ii}, both of these commute with \(\X^n \Y^n\), so

-Using Theorem~\ref{T:UhPBW}, we can establish the equality of \(\Kb^4\bu\) and \(\sS(\bu)\) by comparing coefficients.
-First we compare the coefficients of \(\Y^n\X^n\) with the aid of Lemma~\ref{L:XnTn}.
+Using the Poincar\'e--Birkhoff--Witt Theorem, we can establish the equality of \(\Kb^4\bu\) and \(\sS(\bu)\) by comparing coefficients.
+First we compare the coefficients of \(\Y^n\X^n\) with the aid of Lemma~\ref{L:XaYbHq}.
 Doing so, the assertion of the Lemma is therefore equivalent to the identity

 and so, by changing the index of summation to \(s\coloneqq m-n\), to showing that

 It is in this form that we shall prove the lemma.
 From~\eqref{e:NTN:qKqb} and~\eqref{e:BinomH},

 so